christopher-l-ahmed/R-GIS/README.md

 #### Step 3
 Open up the data in Excel; click ```enable editing``` if this pop-up appears.
 Now clean the data so we only have rows for the year 2017, and for Community areas (there should be 77 rows of data with 1 row of headers).
 Also, delete columns so all that remain are: ```Year```, ```Geography```, ```Geo_group```, and ```Number```.
 Save your cleaned data as a ```.csv``` file.

 I achieved this by clicking ```Data``` and turning on ```Filters```.
-I then selected to only show the year 2017 and the ```Geo_Group``` "Community Area".
-I then selected all the visable data, copied it, and pasted it into a new sheet.
-I then highlighted all the columns of data I did not need, right clicked these columns, and clicked to delete (see image below).
+I then selected to only show the year 2017 and the ```Geo_Group``` type Community Area.
+I then selected the visable data, copied it, and pasted it into a new sheet.
+I highlighted columns I did not need, right clicked, and deleted the non-needed data (see image below).

 ![](SUHI_session2_3_clean_data.png)

 #### Step 4
-Log-in to your free RStudio Cloud account at [https://rstudio.cloud/](https://rstudio.cloud/) and open up our project from session 1; if you followed my instructions this project will be called ```GIS_Session1```.
+Log-in to your free RStudio Cloud account at [https://rstudio.cloud/](https://rstudio.cloud/) and open up our project from session 1; if you named your project the same as I did in session 1 your project will be called ```GIS_Session1```.

 #### Step 5
 Next, upload the clean life expectancy data you made into your Rstudio folder.